Research Group of Prof. Dr. Stefan Mathias

 - Ultrafast x-ray materials science

-Bestowal of the Pohl medal for excellence in teaching
+06/2017: Award of the Robert-Wichard-Pohl medal for excellence in teaching

 Prof. Mathias was awarded the Robert Wiechard Pohl medal for his lecture "Introduction to solid state physics" by the faculty of physics for excellence in teaching (Information about the price).
 We feel deeply honored by this prize and will strive to further excel in teaching.